globalis-ms/globox/README.md

 # Starter kit

-Globbox comes as a front-end starter kit with a small footprint, with build tools and a folders structure.
+Globox comes as a front-end starter kit with a small footprint, with build tools and a folders structure.
 You will also find some [front-end guidelines](guidelines.md) to keep the project clean.

 ## Installation and build